xrdocs/ncs5500/_tutorials/400g-optics-1.md

 - For short distances up to about 100m, usually multimode fibers (MMF) are deployed for lower cost.
 Furthermore, parallel fibers, each with single wavelength, are used to reduce optics complexity.

-- Parallel MMF has additional advantage of supporting breakout from 400G to multiple lower speed optics for more flexible deployment.

 - For medium distances to about 500m, usually parallel single mode fibers (SMF) are deployed.
 This could also support breakout.

 - For longer distances 2km and beyond, usually a single duplex SMF fiber pair is deployed to minimize fiber numbers and cost.
 Multiple wavelengths will be multiplexed into a single SMF using WDM technologies, such as CWDM or LWDM.
 LWDM is higher cost and usually for longer distances.

 - To reach even longer distances like 80km and above, usually Coherent Detection optics are used, which have their own specific encoding and FEC, and have single tunable wavelength at speed 100G or 400G.
 These wavelengths may even be transported over long haul DWDM systems and reach 1000's of km's.

+### Parallel Fiber and Breakout Support

+Generally, parallel fibers has additional advantage of supporting breakout from 400G to multiple lower speed optics for more flexible deployment.

+- For medium distances to about 500m, usually parallel single mode fibers (SMF) are deployed.
+This could also support breakout.

 ### Timeline for 400G Optics Standards Development